Undergraduate Programs and Degree Options

 Applied Physics Degree Program

 An Applied Physics degree is available with areas of emphasis in medicine, computer science, solid state physics, and photonics.
-A student, in consultation with his or her faculty advisor, can also define an individualized degree program in another area of specific interest.
-Contact the Applied Physics Coordinator for more information.
+A student, in consultation with his or her faculty advisor, can also define an individualized degree program in another area of specific interest. for more information.

 Dual Degrees in Physics and Engineering